November 07, 2025 Security

 • Don’t open links in emails sent from unverified contacts.

-• Never allow a stranger access to your device and accounts.
+• Never allow a stranger to access your device or your account.

 • Don’t share sensitive information on the phone or online with an unknown contact.